Whole-Hearted Cardiac Care St Marys, OH

 The Cardiac Center is dedicated to total heart healthcare.
-It is a wonderful example of Joint Township District Memorial Hospital commitment to serving the community by addressing its health needs with the best in services and facilities at the lowest possible cost.
+It is a wonderful example of Joint Township District Memorial Hospital's commitment to serving the community by addressing its health needs with the best services and facilities at the lowest possible cost.

 For your specific medical needs, please consult your physician before accessing the services of the Cardiac Center.

-Committed to serving the needs of a wide variety of cardiac patients, Joint Township’s Cardiac Center also offers a complement of non-invasive diagnostic tests as well as rehab and wellness programs.
+Committed to serving the needs of a wide variety of cardiac patients, Joint Township’s Cardiac Center also offers a complement of non-invasive diagnostic tests as well as Cardiac and Pulmonary Rehab and a Wellness Center.

 Diagnostic Testing Includes:

 - Nuclear stress testing

 Patients who have suffered a cardiac event will find reassurance in Joint Township Hospital’s commitment to helping them get back on their feet, and on the right track to improve their cardiac health.
 JTDMH offers the Pritikin Intensive Cardiac Rehab program, which is a scientifically researched program that has proven results in decreasing bad cholesterol, inflammation, blood pressure, and weight and improving blood sugar levels.

 This enhanced cardiac rehab program at JTDMH offers a unique lifestyle education program which includes medically-supervised exercise, nutrition education, cooking lessons, and behavioral skills workshops.
 Qualifying events for the program include: heart attack, coronary artery bypass surgery, angioplasty, stable angina (chest pain), heart or heart-lung transplants, heart valve repair or replacements, and chronic heart failure.